 How are non-sufficient funds different from an overdraft?

 An overdraft fee is what a bank or credit union charges you when they have to cover a transaction that you made and didn’t have the money for in your account.
 In contrast, when a financial institution returns a check or electronic transaction without paying it, they can charge a nonsufficient funds (NSF) fee.
-It’s usually the same amount as the overdraft fee they charge; typically, around $30 or so.
+Either way, the fee is typically $35 or so.

 How do I avoid having a negative bank account?